-\begin{remark} (i) By Lemma \ref{lm22}(v), results and notions on matroids concerning parallel connection can be easily translated to graphs.
+\begin{remark} (i) By Lemma \ref{lm22}(v), results and notions on matroids involving only parallel connection can be easily specialized to graphs.
 In particular, we will also use the terms ``parallel irreducible'', ``parallel irreducible decomposition'' for graphs without explicit explanation.

 (ii) When a connected matroid $M$ is not simple, the parallel irreducible decomposition of $M$ as in Lemma \ref{lm22}(viii) is no longer unique.
 For instance, if $M$ contains a 2-circuit $C_2=\{e_1,e_2\}$, then $M=P(M_1,C_2)=P(M_2,C_2)$, where $M_i=M-e_i$ for $i=1,2$.
 However, it is not hard to show that if $M=P(N_1,\ldots,N_s)$ and $M=P(N_1',\ldots,N_t')$ are two parallel irreducible decompositions of $M$, then $s=t$ and (after reindexing) $N_i\cong N_i'$ for $i=1,\ldots,s$. \end{remark}